lucasig11/gobarber-api/README.md

 # Go Barber Server API

-- Server will start at localhost:3000
+- The api will start at localhost:3333

 ### Setup
 ```bash